 Click below to like this Track:

 "stonedog" is a project of Jon Davies a songwriter from the UK now living in Alkmaar in the Netherlands.

-All tracks written by and copyright of J. Davies except: "Antarctica" lyrics by Davies, music by Davies/Gee
+All tracks written by and copyright of J. Davies except where otherwise stated

 Guitars/Bass/Vocals by J. Davies.

 This was produced using Ableton live, and drum loops by permission from Drums on Demand.

 OK, so I have finally got around to sorting out a facebook page for the stonedog project.

 This will be used to regularly update people about any new song or album releases, related projects and perhaps even some live gigs in the future...